A brief overview and a few snapshots of Znojmo: the prettiest corners of this small, but really beautiful town in South Moravia.

 There was the bundle of tiny alleys leading up to St. Nicholas Church (Chrám svatého Mikuláše), all cobblestones, coloured walls and old, evocative shop signs.

-There was St. Nicolas square itself, where a truly spectacular view opened up before our eyes, revealing green hills randomly scattered with sparse houses and gardens, a unique bird’s eye view over Znojmo’s red-tiled roofs, and the Dyje river, a strip of intense blue in a sea of green.
+There was St. Nicolas square itself, where a truly spectacular view of Znojmo opened up before our eyes, revealing green hills randomly scattered with sparse houses and gardens, a unique bird’s eye view over red-tiled roofs, and the Dyje river, a strip of intense blue in a sea of green.

 The weather greatly contributed to the perfect city portrait.
 Everything was flooded by sunlight, so much so that stones, walls and tiles lying in the sun felt boiling hot and looked blinding white.
 It was almost Mediterranean.
 As pretty and beautiful as it could get.